 Where to Eat

-• Ristorante Il Focolare — Ischia's most beloved traditional restaurant, in the hills above Casamicciola Terme.
-Exceptional rabbit alla Ischitana (the island's signature dish) and fresh local seafood.
+• Ristorante Il Focolare, Ischia's most beloved traditional restaurant in the hills above Casamicciola Terme.
+Exceptional rabbit alla Ischitana and fresh local seafood.
 Reservations essential.

-• Zi' Carmine — Casual, beloved local institution in Lacco Ameno serving classic Neapolitan pizza and fresh seafood.
-The kind of place that Ischian families have been going to for decades.
+• Zi' Carmine, casual, beloved local institution in Lacco Ameno serving classic Neapolitan pizza and fresh seafood.
 No reservations, arrive early.

 Insider Tips

-• Visit La Mortella — the extraordinary botanical garden created by composer William Walton and his wife Susana, planted in a volcanic quarry with plants collected from around the world.
-One of the finest gardens in Italy and one of Ischia's best-kept secrets.
+• Visit La Mortella, the extraordinary botanical garden created by composer William Walton and his wife Susana, planted in a volcanic quarry with plants collected from around the world.
+One of the finest gardens in Italy.

-• Try the thermal parks — in addition to hotel spas, several public thermal parks (Giardini Poseidon, Terme di Castiglione) offer volcanic thermal pools, mud treatments, and saunas at a fraction of the hotel spa price.
-Entirely local, entirely unpretentious.
+• Try the thermal parks, in addition to hotel spas, several public thermal parks (Giardini Poseidon, Terme di Castiglione) offer volcanic thermal pools, mud treatments, and saunas at a fraction of the hotel spa price.

 Also Consider Capri (day trip by hydrofoil) Naples (1–1.5 hrs by ferry) Procida (nearby island, very local)